Should you buy extra rental car insurance at the counter?

 If you have a personal car insurance policy, it includes liability coverage and any additional coverage you've opted for, such as comprehensive or collision.
-That coverage may extend to your rental car, as long as you drive it for personal use.
+If you drive a rental car for personal use, you may have coverage under your personal car insurance policy.
 The coverage limits and deductibles on your personal policy also apply to your use of a rental car.

 - Comprehensive coverage helps pay to repair your vehicle (or your rental car) if it's damaged by a covered peril, such as theft, wind, fire or natural disasters.
 Your comprehensive coverage's deductible will apply.

 - Collision coverage helps pay to repair your vehicle (or your rental car) if it's damaged when you collide with another vehicle or object, such as a fence or a tree.
 Your collision coverage's deductible will apply.

 Does My Credit Card Have Rental Car Coverage?